groupon/greenscreen/README.md

 most likely an error with your extension, or your connection.

 - Check that your Chromecast and your local development server are on the same Wi-Fi network
-- Try rebooting your Chromcasts through the desktop applications or manually, and reconnecting them.
+- Try rebooting your Chromecasts through the desktop applications or manually, and reconnecting them.
 - Try restarting your Chrome browser (Completely quit the application and re-open)

 **When all else fails, reboot your chromecasts, and restart Chrome.**